What is the difference between an IRA and a Section 403(b) Program like TRS' TDA Program?

 - Another key difference is the maximum amount that you can contribute to each plan: The maximum annual TDA contribution limit is generally higher than the maximum annual IRA contribution amount.

-- A third difference involves tax benefits: Under the TDA Program, taxes are deferred on your contributions and the investment earnings you receive; the tax benefits of IRA contributions vary based on the type of IRA plan you choose and the amount of your income.
+- A third difference involves tax benefits: The tax benefits of IRA contributions vary based on the type of IRA plan you choose and the amount of your income.
+Similarly, the tax benefits for TDA participation depend on whether you participate in the traditional option or the Roth option or both.
+Please consult a trusted tax advisor for details.

 - A fourth difference is the withdrawal restrictions for these plans.
 Please consult your tax advisor for more information.